|Rating:||8.7 / 10|

 I am really enjoying my Sirrus 24 and in the short time since my purchase, I have used it a lot I I’m even ready to throw out a thread bare day pack I purchased 15 years ago! that must mean I am very happy and recommend the Sirrus 24 to those seeking a multi purpose and stylish day pack.

-You can purchase the Osprey Sirrus 24 pack online from Wild Earth or Wildfire Sports
+You can purchase the Osprey Sirrus 24 Pack online from Wildfire Sports

 Sternum Strap and Whistle